 I need to hire permanent staff.
 Can I hire an intern or trainee?

-If you are looking to fill a permanent position within your company, InterExchange Career Training USA cannot assist with that process.
-We are designated to issue the Intern/Trainee J-1 Visa, which is a temporary exchange visitor visa designated for the purposes of training—not for regular employment.
+No, the J-1 Intern and Trainee Visas are temporary exchange visitor visas designated for the purposes of training—not for regular employment.
 For more information regarding work visas, please visit www.uscis.gov.